DIDSR/sfrc/README.rst

 .. code-block:: bash

    cd ctsr
-   bash +x ./demo_srgan_test.sh 'sel' 'sh' #on sharp kernel-based tuning set
+   bash +x demo_srgan_test.sh 'sel' 'sh' #on sharp kernel-based tuning set

 To apply the SRGAN to all the CT images from patient L067 (as described in our paper) refer to "./ctsr/create_sr_dataset/readme.txt".
-Once you successfully download and preprocess CT scans of patient L067, the following commands will yield fake patches as tabulated in I in our paper and as depicted in the following `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.
+Once you successfully download and preprocess smooth and sharp CT scans corresponding to patient L067, the following commands will yield fake patches as tabulated in I in our paper and as depicted in the following `movie files <https://fdahhs.ent.box.com/s/vvfcbqxd66a2x09yld1tyk2weqs72i7s>`_.

 .. code-block:: bash

    cd ctsr
-   bash +x ./demo_srgan_test.sh '' 'sh'
+   bash +x demo_srgan_test.sh '' 'sh'
-   bash +x ./demo_srgan_test.sh '' 'sm'
+   bash +x demo_srgan_test.sh '' 'sm'
    cd ..
-   bash +x ./demo_sfrc_run.sh '' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x ./demo_sfrc_run.sh '' 'sm' 47 #on smooth test data with 47 set as the no. of processors
+   bash +x demo_sfrc_run.sh '' 'sh' 47 # on sharp test data with 47 set as no. of processors bash +x demo_sfrc_run.sh '' 'sm' 47 #on smooth test data with 47 set as the no. of processors

 |